 Neurologist Dr. David Perlmutter recently told me the ketogenic diet prevents (and in some instances reverses) Alzheimer's disease and ADHD.
 He detailed the research in his book, Grain Brain.

 And nationally renowned obesity expert Dr. Eric Westman said his patients at the Duke University Obesity Center rapidly lost dramatic amounts of weight on the ketogenic diet (without exercise) and reversed their high cholesterol and type 2 diabetes.

-Dr. Westman, author of the bestsellers A Low Carbohydrate, Ketogenic Diet Manual and A New Atkins for a New You, is pleased that mainstream media is finally dispelling the myth that eating fat makes you fat and sick.
+Dr. Westman, author of A Low Carbohydrate, Ketogenic Diet Manual and A New Atkins for a New You, is pleased that mainstream media is finally dispelling the myth that eating fat makes you fat and sick.
 To the contrary, he said: Eating fat makes you skinny and healthy.

 "Eat lots of fat," said Dr. Westman.
 "There's no problem with fat.
 "In fact, saturated fat — the fat that we've been taught not to eat — raises your good cholesterol best of all the foods you can eat.
 Hypertension gets better, heartburn gets better, fatty liver.
 The list goes on and on."